DataBiosphere/stairway/FLIGHT_DEVELOPER_GUIDE.md

  * During flight state changes (more on that later)

 When a step is restarted after a failure, Stairway **guarantees** that the flight state is exactly what it was when the step originally started.
+Flight state refers only to the state Stairway controls; not the state of external resources.

 ## Using the Working Map <a name="workingmap"></a>